 On August 9, 2011, the Somerset-Pulaski County Airport Board entered into a loan agreement with a local non-profit organization for the purpose of remodeling the airport terminal.
 The loan is for \$75,000 with a 0% interest rate for a period of ten years.
 Terms of the loan agreement specify that the borrower may pay any amount at any time for the duration of the agreement.
-The principal balance as of June 30, 2018 was \$75,000, all of which is long-term debt.
-Future principal and interest have no set payment schedule, but would be due and payable at the maturity of the note as follows:
+The principal balance as of June 30, 2020 was \$75,000, all of which is long-term debt.
+Future principal and interest payments have no set payment schedule, but would be due and payable at the maturity of the note on August 9, 2021 as a principal payment of \$75,000 and no interest payment.